Respect for Human Rights

 [Rights holders]

-Assess the degree of human rights risks in the country being surveyed by searching for literature and articles on (1) the state of human rights violations (severity), (2) the state of law enforcement guarantees (potential to occur), (3) the state of the ratification of treaties and local laws pertaining to human rights (potential to occur), and (4) frequency and trends in human rights violations (potential to occur).
+The degree of human rights risks was assessed in the country being surveyed by searching for literature and articles on (1) the state of human rights violations (severity), (2) the state of law enforcement guarantees (potential to occur), (3) the state of the ratification of treaties and local laws pertaining to human rights (potential to occur), and (4) the frequency and tendencies in human rights violations (potential to occur).

-Identify industries that Kyocera Group companies (production and non-production) belong to, and identify human rights issues that are likely to occur for each respective industry type considering the frequency and trends in which said issues occur for each industry.
+Industries that Kyocera Group companies (production and non-production) belong to were identified to identify human rights issues that were likely to occur for each industry type while considering the frequency and tendencies of said issues for each industry.

-[Step 3] Survey human rights issues in the Kyocera Group
+[Step 3] Survey of human rights issues in the Kyocera Group

 [Step 4] Prioritizing human rights issues